linkedin/rest.li/guide_restli_server.md

 another GET request.

-Starting in Rest.li version 24.0.0, we provide the developer the option to return the newly created entity.
+Starting in Rest.li version 24.0.0, we provide the developer the option to return the patched entity.
 To use this feature, add a @`ReturnEntity` annotation to the method that implements PARTIAL_UPDATE.
 The return type of the method must be `UpdateEntityResponse`.